 Understanding the Difference Between Annulment Divorce in Ontario

 Are you wondering if an annulment or divorce is right for you in Ontario?
-Understanding the difference between annulment divorce in Ontario can help you choose the best path for ending your marriage.
+Understanding the difference between annulment and divorce in Ontario can help you choose the best path for ending your marriage.
 This article will break down their legal definitions, processes, and impacts on your life.

 Key Takeaways